Our Story

 New beginnings ...

 One day, we received an invitation to pastor a struggling church in a nearby city.
 Attendance had fallen to about nine people and the church was deeply in debt, not an inspiring offer.
 Mike visited but returned unenthusiastic.
-Nevertheless, we sought the Lord—it took time even to become willing—but eventually we both received clear confirmation from Him and from oversight.
+Nevertheless, we sought the Lord—it took time even to become willing—but eventually we both received clear confirmation from church eldership and from oversight.

 Hastings expansion

 Every religious spirit was challenged and numbers grew rapidly as Mike moved strongly in words of knowledge, prophecy, and deliverance.
 We soon outgrew our building and moved Sunday services to the local girls’ high school, where the worship could be heard across a wide area.
-Not too long after, the church continued to expand, eventually enabling us to purchase a large warehouse and a wonderful church building was constructed—largely through voluntary labour as funds came in.
+Not too long after, the church continued to expand, eventually enabling us to purchase a large warehouse and a wonderful church building was constructed—mainly through voluntary labour as funds came in.
 In the early days we hosted powerful meetings with Ps Jill Austin and the glory of God filled the place, miracles occurred, and lives were deeply touched by fresh moves of the Spirit.

 Daughter reconciled ..